What is a Reward Model?¶

 When reward difference = -2: P(prefer chosen) = 0.12

-→ Uh oh!
-Chosen response scored LOWER.
+→ Chosen response scored LOWER.
 Only 12% confident.

-→ This means our reward model is making a mistake!
+→ The reward model is making a mistake here.

-The sigmoid squashes any difference into a nice probability.
+The sigmoid squashes any difference into a probability.

 Reward Model Architecture¶

-Turns out, a reward model is just a language model with one small addition: a value head.
+A reward model is a language model with one addition: a value head.

 Here’s the architecture: